Patronicity Resources Logo

 Patronicity: What is your role in the community?

 Polina: In true entrepreneurial fashion, I've done a lot of things in my life.
-Right now, other than being the Executive Director of PATTERN, and the Editor in Chief of PATTERN magazine, I also consult with clients on creative direction and marketing strategy, and sprinkle that with commercial photography, event planning, and project management.
+Right now, other than being the Executive Director of PATTERN and the Editor in Chief of PATTERN magazine, I also consult with clients on creative direction and marketing strategy and sprinkle that with commercial photography, event planning, and project management.

 Big picture, I am passionate about entrepreneurial ecosystems and the creative economy, and my personal and professional life are dedicated to improving community infrastructure, retooling systems of collaboration and changing cultural economies to create inclusive opportunities for Midwest-based creatives and makers.